United Liberation Movement for West Papua: History

 On 1 July 2019, the ULMWP announced that earlier in May West Papuan military factions had united under the one command to form the West Papua Army, including the West Papua Revolutionary Army (TRWP), the West Papuan National Army (TNPB) and the West Papua National Liberation Army (TPNPB), with the command to be under "the political leadership of the ULMWP".
 The TPNPB released a statement in response denying that it had merged and called for a retraction and apology and said it had withdrawn from the ULMWP following a ULMWP summit in Vanuatu in 2017.

 On 1 December 2020, the ULMWP announced it was forming a provisional government for the Republic of West Papua with a provisional constitution and that Benny Wenda would be the interim president.
-However this declaration was rejected and not recognised by other rebel groups such as the TPNPB OPM who states that the ULMWP and Benny Wenda is a failure, and Benny Wenda is a British citizen and therefore cannot be President of Wesanuan Papua.
+However this declaration was rejected and not recognised by other rebel groups such as the TPNPB who stated that the ULMWP and Benny Wenda is a failure, and Benny Wenda is a British citizen and therefore cannot be President of West Papua.

 In November 2021, the ULMWP announced its Green State Vision at the COP26 Climate Conference in Glasgow, UK.
-During a yearly session at the National Parliament of West Papua on 14–17 October 2022, the ULMWP has set a temporary constitution.
+During a yearly session at the National Parliament of West Papua on 14–17 October 2022 in Jayapura, the ULMWP has set a temporary constitution.

+In September 2023, Menase Tabuni was appointed as the new President of ULMWP, replacing Benny Wenda, after a summit in Vanuatu.
+Markus Haluk was appointed as the new Secretary.
+Tabuni dissolved the provisional government of West Papua, but pledged to continue the struggle for independence.

+The leadership change in September 2023 was disputed by some members of ULMWP who then held a new congress in November 2023 in Jayapura.
+The Jayapura congress resulted in the reinstatement of Benny Wenda as president of ULMWP.

+The Vanuatu summit faction of ULMWP does not recognize the congress in Jayapura and the subsequent reinstatement of Benny Wenda.
+On 27 November 2023, Menase Tabuni and Markus Haluk announced that ULMWP had suspended Benny Wenda's membership, along with several prominent figures connected to the Jayapura congress.